turingschool-examples/challenges/form_route_helpers_rails.markdown

 * Can you replace this with a Rails route helper that provides the same behavior?
 Check the Rails Guides for Path and URL Helpers [here](http://guides.rubyonrails.org/routing.html#path-and-url-helpers).
 * Can you replace the "Make a new article" link with another Rails route helper that leads to the form?
 * Can you add a link using a route helper on the `show.html.erb` page so that a user can get back to the articles index?
+* How is the prefix section from the output of running `rake routes` connected with route helpers?

 ### Form Helpers